1dolinski/apnow-fun-mcp/VSCODE_SETUP.md

 #### MCP Server Not Connecting

 **Symptoms:**
-- Claude says it can't find the MCP server
+- Cline says it can't find the MCP server
-- MCP tools don't appear in Claude's capabilities
+- MCP tools don't appear in Cline's capabilities

 **Solutions:**
 1. Verify the server is running